stevenbuehner/sb-churchtools/src/docs/Api/GroupApi.md

 $group_type_ids = array(56); // int[] | Array of group type ids to filter the groups
 $is_open_for_members = True; // bool | Filters groups by its open status
 $is_public = True; // bool | Filters groups by its public status
 $show_overdue_groups = True; // bool | Determines if groups with overdue enddate should still be shown.
-To the enddate x dates are added specified by the admin settings for person & groups
+$show_overdue_groups_respect_settings = True; // bool | Determines if groups with overdue enddate should still be shown.
+To the enddate x dates are added specified by the admin settings for person & groups.
 $show_inactive_groups = True; // bool | Determines if inactive groups should be returned
 $without_my_groups = True; // bool | Determines if groups should be omitted where I am in
 $query = 'query_example'; // string